hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### What is the basic computation that your language performs (i.e., what is the computational model)?

+The user writes out a program describing movement.
+The language reads the program, figures out what movement is being depicted, and translates the movement so that it can be displayed by a graphical simulation.

 ### What are the basic data structures in your DSL, if any?
 How does a the user create and manipulate data?

 ### What are the basic control structures in your DSL, if any?
 How does the user specify or manipulate control flow?